-(s) Donor Restrictions (continued)
+(r) Donor Restrictions (continued)

-The Corporation reports non-cash gifts as unrestricted support unless explicit donor stipulations specify how the donated assets must be used.
+The Corporation reports gifts of cash and other assets as restricted support if they are received The Corporation reports non-cash gifts as unrestricted support unless explicit donor stipulations specify how the donated assets must be used.
 Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets are reported as restricted support.
 Absent explicit donor stipulations about how long those long-lived assets must be maintained, the Corporation reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.